hipe/tmx/sakin-agac-doc/420-adventures-in-CSS.md

 the pure-CSS parallax effect.

-but then this [one by Karl Danninger][source2] had the advantage of not needing an image to prove its proof of concept and also kind of "feeling" cleaner (but we might jump back)..
+but then this [one by Karl Danninger][source2] had the advantage of feeling cleaner because of its use of simple background images (but we might jump back)..